Evert-R/milestone-three/README.md

 - User list
   - Enables the administrator to view all registered users
 - Mailing list
-  -  Enables the administrator to view all subscribers to the mailingt list
+  -  Enables the administrator to view all subscribers to the mailing list

 ### Features left to implement
 - True secure authentication
-- Upload files directly to the server to be completely independent using an local music player
+- Upload files directly to the server, to be completely independent, played using a local music player
   - for example: [Amplitude.js](https://521dimensions.com/open-source/amplitudejs)
 - Upload profile pictures directly to the server to be more user friendly